inform-health-informatics/emap_documentation/Glossary.md

 	The UCL [Research Software Development Group](https://www.ucl.ac.uk/isd/services/research-it/research-software-development) are professional software developers with particular expertise in creating software for academic research.

 ## S

+- <a id="sde">**SDEs**</a>

+	Smart Data Elements, form-based information used within EPIC as a more customisable way to input data.
+	Similar to [flowsheets](#flowsheets), but much more based on form answers rather than clinical measurements.

 - <a id="set">**setter**</a>